sjp38/linux/Documentation/admin-guide/mm/damon/eval.rst

 Note that both 'ethp' and 'prcl' are designed with my only straightforward intuition, because those are for only proof of concepts and monitoring accuracy of DAMON.
 In other words, those are not for production.
-For production use, those should be tuned more.
+For production use, those should be more tuned.

 ..
 [1] "Redis latency problems troubleshooting", https://redis.io/topics/latency
 ..
 [2] "Disable Transparent Huge Pages (THP)",